ChloF/selfbot/README.md

 Node.js can be found at:
 https://nodejs.org/

-Then open a command window in the '*app*' folder and type in these two commands:

-`npm install Discord.js -g`

-and

-`npm install pm2 -g`
+After installing that, run the '*installDeps.bat*' file in the '*app*' folder.

 **You also need to add a file named "config.json" in the "app" folder.
 In this file you need to put:**

 `{"token" : "YOURDISCORDUSERTOKEN"}`